Christian persecution is everywhere. Your faith in Christ will cost you – a lot. But He is worth any price you’ll ever pay…

 Ephesians and 1 Peter echo the Micah verse, adding clear instructions on how to obey:

-speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ (Ephesians 4:15)
+…speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ

 We are to obey the truth no matter what the consequences.
-We are to stand for justice, sanctify Christ as Lord in our hearts and speak the truth in gentleness and love.
+Scripture calls us to stand for justice, sanctify Christ as Lord in our hearts and speak the truth in gentleness and love.

 We are not to fear persecution, difficult as that may be, but we are to be ready and on the alert to make a reasoned defense for why we believe what we believe.